Dietary Guidelines After Bariatric Surgery

 1. Brittle Meats

 For the first 4-6 weeks, it’s crucial for patients who consume meat to stay away from harsh, dry meats like red meat.
-Eating lean meats, protein sources, and more straightforward to digest, such as minced chicken, turkey, or fish, is advised.
+We advise eating lean meats and easier-to-digest protein sources, such as minced chicken, turkey, or fish.
 Additionally, it’s best to stay away from high-fat meats like steak, pork chops, gammon, and hot dogs.

 1. Fried And Sweet Foods

-Since the stomach is small after a gastric bypass and needs to be filled with food that nourishes the body, avoiding eating anything without nutritional value is essential.
+Since the stomach is small after a gastric bypass and requires nourishing food for filling, it is essential for individuals to avoid consuming anything without nutritional value.
 Consuming too sweet or fried foods, such as pastries, chips, pretzels, popcorn, or sweets, can cause weight gain and malnourishment in the body.
-These foods can also result in dumping syndrome and bring on symptoms, including weakness, nausea, vomiting, and diarrhoea.
+These foods can also result in dumping syndrome and bring on symptoms, including weakness, nausea, vomiting, and diarrhea.

 Summary

 Dr. Abdul Salam Al Taie is a highly experienced consultant in the UAE who specializes in complex cases of bariatric surgery, Our staff is prepared to provide you with the best possible comfort during your recovery following surgery.
-Contact Dr Abdulsalam Al Taie to learn more about gastric bypass surgery and to determine whether it is a good option for you.
+Contact Dr Abdulsalam Al Taie at Al Taie Center to learn more about gastric bypass surgery and to determine whether it is a good option for you.

 WhatsApp Call